xnhl/fan-mail/README.md

 - Strong focus on sexual strategy for extortion
 	- Could just be the easy and common route.
 	- Could suggest that his accusations are confession through projection and he has got some weird shit going on in that cavernous cranium.
+	- The first two Twitter users who liked MrXyfir's only tweet are self-identified furries (see screenshot)
+		- <a href="https://twitter.com/Pixlz" target="_blank">Pixlz</a>, <a href="https://twitter.com/NobleFurLyfe" target="_blank">NobleFurLyfe</a>
+		- What is a furry?: https://www.urbandictionary.com/define.php?term=furry
+		- Does not mean that MrXyfir is a furry, but considering that the first two likes on his only tweet are from self-identifying furries I imagine that it is a strong possibility.
+			- MrXyfur(ry)?
+			- Could at least partially explain secretive nature.
 - Unique, noteworthy, identifying words/phrases/et cetera
 	- (o_0)!
 	- "Owh"